-- Shared space administrators will see all the devices that have been connected to UFT Mobile.
-A shared space admin user will also have full control over the devices and the workspaces to which they belong.
+- Shared space administrators see all the devices that have been connected to UFT Mobile.
+A shared space admin user also has full control over the devices and the workspaces to which they belong.

-- Other users will see all UFT Mobile shared devices (devices in Shared Assets), as well as devices assigned to the workspace in which they are working.
+- Other users see all UFT Mobile shared devices (devices in Shared assets), as well as devices assigned to the workspace in which they are working.

 In the top right-hand corner, you can see the number of devices that match the current filter, out of the total number of connected devices.
 You can also view the devices in a list.
 Click the List and Card view buttons to toggle between the views.

 An icon indicates the device lab.
 There is no icon for on-premises devices.
 Cloud device labs are indicated as follows:

 Use the options in the filter pane on the left to filter by device type, or by lab.
 For example, on-premises, Micro Focus, or AWS.

 |Settings app blocked||

 An icon indicates if you are not permitted to change the settings on the device.